Have you ever gone to a Mexican restaurant and wolfed down all the rice on your plate?

-- Puree salsa and cilantro together.
+- Puree salsa and cilantro together in a food processor.
 Set aside.

-- In a dutch oven or skillet (I used 14-inch cast iron skillet), heat canola oil over medium.
+- In a dutch oven or skillet (I used 12-inch cast iron skillet), heat canola oil over medium heat.
 Pour in two cups of rice and saute, stirring frequently, about 8 to 10 minutes or until rice is a golden brown color.

-- Add pureed salsa and cilantro to rice and stir to combine.
-Cook another 5 to 10 minutes or until rice is dry and fluffy.
+- Add salsa to rice and stir to combine.
+Cook another 2 to 3 minutes or until rice has absorbed the salsa.

 - Perfect as is but serve with chopped green onion or diced avocado or a slice of lime if you'd like.

-You tell me, do you like Mexican rice?
+Do you like Mexican rice?
+Have you ever made it at home?
 Do you have any good recipes for it?
 What’s your favorite dish to order at a Mexican restaurant?
-Tell me in the comments section.